ANTI BLUE LIGHT GLASSES: Protect Your Eyes From Harmful Blue Light

 Blue light is actually everywhere.
 Did you know that the main source of blue light is sunlight?
 Exposure to blue light is particularly highest outdoors during daylight.
 However, Blue light can also be emitted by digital display screens such as computer monitors, smartphones, tablets, TVs, and other digital devices.
 In addition to these, blue light is also produced by LED and fluorescent lights, and compact fluorescent light bulbs.

 Research shows that some degree of blue light exposure is necessary for our overall well being.
 It shows that blue light regulates the circadian rhythm (the sleep/wake cycle linked with one's internal body clock), aids memory and cognitive function, boosts alertness, and can improve your mood.

 However, overexposure to harmful blue light, particularly from digital devices which we tend to use frequently and up-close, may pose some eye-related health risks.

-Why we need blue light lenses or glasses?
+Why we need anti blue light lenses or glasses?

 - Our eyes' natural blockers are ineffective - While the cornea and lens of the eye are effective at blocking UV rays from reaching our light-sensitive retinas, almost all visible blue light passes through these barriers, which could reach and damage the delicate retina.